-Recommended Skills, Abilities, or Coursework: Completion of CNA certification to access and apply research evidence to guide safe preventative care.
+Recommended Skills, Abilities, or Coursework: Completion of CNA certification

+This course introduces the student to the role of the professional nurse.
+The emphasis on health promotion across the lifespan includes learning about self-health, as well as holistic client health practices.
+Students learn to access and apply research evidence to guide safe preventative care.
 The student will incorporate communication and growth and development theory in a caring and culturally sensitive manner.
 The student will work as an ethical member of multi-disciplinary teams giving and receiving feedback about performance and use reflective thinking about their practice.
 Within the context of the nursing process, populations studied will include children, adults, older adults and the family experiencing a normal pregnancy.